hashicorp/design-system/website/docs/components/form/checkbox/partials/code/how-to-use.md

 #### Custom control ID

-If it’s necessary to have custom ID for the control, instead of the one automatically generated by the component (i.e., because it needs to be referenced in the code for other reasons), pass the `@id` argument to the field.
+If needing a custom ID for the control instead of the one automatically generated by the component, pass the `@id` argument to the field.

 !!!
 Info